 Hylotelephium cauticola (Praeger) H. Ohba

 Hylotelephium cauticola, also known as Sedum cauticola, is an excellent edging or rock garden plant up to 3.2 inches (8 cm) tall.
-It is a carpet-forming, succulent perennial with trailing stems of pink-tinged grey-green round leaves, and purplish pink star-shaped flowers that appear in fall.
+It is a carpet-forming, succulent perennial with trailing stems of pink-tinged, grey-green, round leaves and purplish-pink, star-shaped flowers that appear in fall.
 It grows up to 3.2 inches (8 cm) tall.
 The specific epithet "cauticola" means "growing on cliffs", referring to the plant's favored habitat.

 USDA hardiness zones 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).